scottwinkler/terraform-provider-shell/README.md

 To use a data resource you need to implement the read command.
 Stdout and stderr are available as outputs of this resource.
 In addition, if the output of your read command happens to be a json (map[string]string) then you can access these through the output map.

 	data "shell_script" "test" {
+		#kinda weird to have a map with only one variable but i wanted
+		#to be consistent with the shell_script resource
 		lifecycle_commands {
 			read = <<EOF
 			echo '{"commit_id": "b8f2b8b"}'